jihdeh/xobcet/api.md

             -   page - number(0, *9), to set skip position
             -   limit: number (0,*9), number of results to be returned per page.
 DEFAULT: 10

+ERROR CODES

+    200 - OK
+    400 - BAD REQUEST
+    404 - NOT FOUND
+    500 - SERVER ERROR
+    503 - NOT IMPLEMENTED

+ERROR TYPES

+    'Recipe not found'
+    'Recipe not updated'
+    'Recipe not deleted'
+    Validation errors